Tizun71/Tizun71/README.md

 <h1 text-align: center;>Hi there 👋</h1>

-I'm a gameholic and I'm chasing the Dream: Turning all imagination into games. 🎮
+I'm a gameholic and I love to make softwares. 🎮

 **I love working with**